googleforgames/quilkin/docs/src/services/proxy.md

 Session serves the same purpose, and can be thought of as a lightweight version of a `TCP` session in that, while a TCP session requires a protocol to establish and teardown:

-- A Quilkin session is automatically created upon receiving the first packet from a client via the [Local Port], to be sent to an upstream [Endpoint].
+- A Quilkin session is automatically created upon receiving the first packet from a client via the [Local Port] to be sent to an upstream [Endpoint].
 - The session is automatically deleted after a period of inactivity (where no packet was sent between either party) - currently 60 seconds.